warigroup/hashcharger/examples/vuejs-script/VueJs_Script_Installation_Guide.md

 ## Installation guide for Vue.js frontend

-If you're using VueJS on a multipage site, you can add our script using below method:
+If you're using Vue.js on a multipage site, you can add our script using below method:

 ```
 new Vue({